vanHeemstraSystems/home-assistant-with-magic-mirror/200/README.md

 ## 200 - Operating System

-You will need to install the latest full version of Raspberry Pi OS (opens new window)(previously called Raspbian).
+You will need to install the latest full version of [Raspberry Pi OS](https://www.raspberrypi.com/software/) (previously called Raspbian).

 If you want to run the software on other Operating Systems, take a look at this section